nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimx8mnddr3l/driver_examples/asrc/asrc_m2m_polling/example_board_readme.md

 Running the demo
 ===============
-When the demo runs successfully, you can hear two audio clips, one is 16K, later one is 48K.
+When the demo runs successfully, you can hear two audio clips, one is 48K, later one is 16K.
 The log would be seen on the terminal like:
 ~~~~~~~~~~~~~~~~~~~
 ASRC memory to memory polling example.

 Playback raw audio data

-    sample rate : 16000
+    sample rate : 48000

     channel number: 2

-    frequency: 215HZ.
+    frequency: 1000HZ.

 Playback converted audio data

-    sample rate : 48000
+    sample rate : 16000

     channel number: 2

-    frequency: 215HZ.
+    frequency: 1000HZ.